 Orange pulp, bubbly and refreshing flavour, and a vivid logo with an orange swirl.
 All these and the name itself, Orangina, are indicative of the fruit, sunshine, colour, and Mediterranean origins behind the success of this unique French soft drink.

 Doctor Trigo had named his creation "Naranjina" from Naranja – the Spanish for orange.
 Leon Beton adapted the name for the French, and it became "Orangina."

 Supported by a great advertising story and continuous innovation since its birth in 1936, Orangina has become the market leader of the fruit carbonated soft drinks market in France, selling more than 180 million liters a year.

-Today, Orangina is part of Canada Dry Mott's, a subsidiary of Plano, Texas-based Dr Pepper Snapple Group, an integrated refreshment beverage business marketing more than 50 beverage brands throughout North America.
+The brand was introduced in the United States in 1978 under the name "Orelia," but this name was abandoned in favor of the original in 1985.
+Today, Orangina in the U.S. and Canada is part of Plano, Texas-based Dr Pepper Snapple Group, an integrated refreshment beverage business marketing more than 50 beverage brands throughout North America.